Fettuccine with Pesto

 Prepare the Garlic and Pesto

 Cut the tops for the garlic and wrap each in tinfoil, drizzling each head with 1 tablespoon olive oil and seasoned with 1/2 teaspoon salt.
-Roast until softened, 45 minutes.
+Roast in the preheated oven until softened, 45 minutes.
 Allow to cool.

 Squeeze the roasted garlic into a food processor.